Qwinahh/Obol/README.md

 **Measure, diagnose, and cut your LLM token spend — deterministic, local, free.**

-An obol was the smallest coin of the ancient Greek world: the single tiny unit of currency you actually spent.
-A token is an obol.
-Obol watches where yours go.

 ## Why it's different

 Most tools either *just show you a number* (ccusage and the usage monitors) or are